Inheritance Tax (IHT) rate bands and exemptions area as follows:

 - A reduced rate of 36% applies where 10% or more of the net estate is left to charity.

-An additional nil-rate band is to be introduced when a residence is passed on death to direct descendants.
+The nil-rate band introduced in 2017/18 when a residence is passed on death to children or grandchildren is planned to increase as per the table below.

 |1 spouse||2 spouse|